fr33gaming/Web102_WeekFiveProject/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-I was stuck on the funcion that adds attributes to the ban list and then filters the breeds according to the banned attributes.
+I was stuck on the function that adds attributes to the ban list and then filters the breeds according to the banned attributes.

 ## License